The Demented Goddess is a polysexual, multi-cultural online magazine, dedicated to the untamed feminine in contemporary and forgotten cultures.

 Writer, sex fetishist, Twitter book witch.
 “All autobiography is fiction” – @VexSlain.

-Lynn Enright is head of news and content at The Pool.
+Lynn Enright was head of news and content at The Pool.
 Originally from Ireland, she now lives and works in London.
 She likes to write and read about feminism, current affairs, fashion, books, food, film and theatre.
+Her new book, Vagina: A Re-Education is out now.

 “One of the UK’s most exquisite stylists” – The Guardian.